SOX Testing: How to Build a Well-Rounded Testing Program

 2. Interim Testing:

-Around mid-year, the SOX team performs another round of testing to ensure the deficiencies were addressed, and the SOX controls are still operating as intended.
+Around mid-year, the SOX team or internal audit performs another round of testing to ensure the deficiencies were addressed, and the SOX controls are still operating as intended.
 During this round, the team assesses whether or not any additional changes have occurred that might trigger updating documentation and redesigning any controls.

 3. Year-end Testing: